ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 the language packs providing they have an Internet connection during the install.

+Had we not optimised the ISO size it would have been 2.5GB, but instead it remains just a hair over 2.0GB.
 So, while the Ubuntu MATE ISO image is larger than some, a good chunk of that size is providing drivers and language packs that will probably never end up getting installed on your computer.
-But, they are there to best service our diverse community of user from across the world 🗺️ running a variety of hardware.
+But, the language packs are there to best service our diverse community of users from across the world 🗺️ running a variety of hardware.

 ## Major Applications